awallner-WallE/RasterMCDA-QGIS_Plugin/README.md

 ![grafik](https://user-images.githubusercontent.com/79254477/110511146-3a209c00-8104-11eb-8c5e-ccf2efa08619.png)

-The user can add a layer as a criterion with the “Add as Criterion” layer or ad a layer as a constraint with the “Add as constraint” button.
+The user can add a layer as a criterion with the “Add as Criterion” layer or add a layer as a constraint with the “Add as constraint” button.
 In the example all three criterion layers are added as criterion and the constraint layer is added as constraint.

 ![grafik](https://user-images.githubusercontent.com/79254477/110511171-4147aa00-8104-11eb-9f7e-b667b3303d80.png)